akhilesh-balaji/Textylic/README.md

 **Saving and opening notes**: You can access these in the extended menu.
 You can save a note with the keyboard shortcut "Ctrl + s"

-**Links**: You can link piece of text by selecting it, and using "Ctrl + k" on the keyboard.
+**Links**: You can link piece of text by selecting it, and using "Ctrl + k" on the keyboard, or using the formatting toolbar icon.
 To open the link, select the link, and use "Ctrl + o", or the "Open selected link" option in the top toolbar.

 ## Keyboard Shortcuts
 - **Ctrl + z**: Undo